cjacks0413/comp116-cjackson/alarm/README.md

    - More nmap detection to the packet scanners, especially targeted at some of the "stealthier" scanning techniques, including:
         - TCP FIN
 	     - FTP bounce
 	     - TCP connect scanning
-	- Fragmentation scanning.
+	     - Fragmentation scanning
    - An option for some quick self-analysis, printing out basic stats about the state of the current machine and network the machine is on.
 I would especially attempt to point out ports that are unnecessarily open and identify if the machine is insecurely using VNC.